DonMVB/aws/AWS_Assoc_SAA_C02.md

 - MemcacheD is for simple caching purposes with horizontal scaling and multi-threaded performance, but if you require more complexity for your caching environment then choose Redis.
 - A further comparison between MemcacheD and Redis for ElastiCache:
 ![Screen Shot 2020-06-18 at 8 18 34 PM](https://user-images.githubusercontent.com/13093517/85083820-edc1b480-b1a0-11ea-88b0-15f90bd60282.png)
 - Another advatnage of using ElastiCache is that by caching query results, you pay the price of the DB query only once without having to re-execute the query unless the data changes.
 - Amazon ElastiCache can scale-out, scale-in, and scale-up to meet fluctuating application demands.
 Write and memory scaling is supported with sharding.
 Replicas provide read scaling.
+- Security for an ElastiCache Redis cluster can be ehanced through Redis authentication tokens (passwords).
+To do this, include the parameter --auth-token (API: AuthToken) with the correct token when you create your replication group or cluster.
+AWSCSAAPT.

 ## 1.23.
 Route53